bennorichters/bnoggles/README.md

 # Bnoggles

 A word game for iOS and Android.
+Swipe through letters to find all words hidden in a grid.

 This project is based on the [Flutter](https://flutter.io/) application development SDK.

 ## Status

-This project is currently in beta status and available on the Google Play store.
-A release for the Apple Store still has to be made.
+This project is currently in beta status and available for invited testers on the Google Play store.

 ## Example